jcykung/plinko-picker/README.md

 ## 👨‍🏫 Note from the Creator

-*As a full-time high school teacher, I know how hard it can be to keep students engaged everyday.
+*As a full-time high school teacher, I know how hard it can be to keep students engaged every day.
 Sometimes, all it takes is turning a mundane classroom procedure—like calling on someone—into a spectacle.
 I built Plinko Picker to give my students an excuse to cheer, laugh, and lean forward in their seats.
 I hope it brings the same joy to your classroom!*

 ---